 Having self-worth is the ability to listen to your inner voice, or self-dialogue that tells you if you are good enough to do or achieve something.
 It is how we feel about ourselves and what we think about who we are and what we can do.

 But mostly, in order to be humble, we do not take credit for our accomplishments and good deeds.
 But, in my view, if we don’t own these acts, deeds, and qualities, we can’t reach our full potential and find out who we are.

 Don’t we all find ourselves in situations when we feel low because of not being valued enough or credited enough?

 The feeling of not being valued enough adversely affects our self-worth and confidence and takes us away from finding out who we truly are.

-Here are three strategies that will help you realise your own worth and blossom into a more accomplished, assured person.
+Here are three strategies that will help you realize your own worth and blossom into a more accomplished, assured person.

 Start Owning What You Have Done for Others Too

-However, I realised that I needed to start embracing the feeling of successfully helping others and feel the emotions as much as I wanted to.
+However, I realized that I needed to start embracing the feeling of successfully helping others and feeling the emotions as much as I wanted to.
 To adhere to what we’ve been taught, I likewise refrained from taking ownership of the things I’d done.
 Rather, people make us focus on the things we did incorrectly rather than on the things we did correctly.